How to sell a business

 Tip: Check out the government’s website for a complete list of responsibilities when selling your business.

-Wondering how to avoid capital gains tax on a business sale?
+Wondering how to reduce capital gains tax on a business sale?
 You could get hit with a hefty tax bill when selling your business, and tax planning can help you find ways to offset Capital Gains Tax from the sale of a business.

-Capital Gains Tax is chargeable when a gains been made from selling or transferring assets in the form of the share capital of a business.
+Capital Gains Tax is chargeable when a gain has been made from selling or transferring assets in the form of the share capital of a business.
 Estimate the amount you will likely owe for Capital Gains Tax from the sale of your business, and see if you can offset or avoid Capital Gains Tax.

 You might also be eligible to claim other tax reliefs in order to offset or avoid Capital Gains Tax from the business sale.
 Business Asset Rollover Relief and Incorporation Relief delay when you pay Capital Gains Tax.
 Gift Hold-Over Relief allows you to avoid Capital Gains Tax if you give away a business asset.
 The person you give the asset to pays the tax when they sell it.